SDFIdk/vector_tiles_frontend/docs/tutorials/installing.md

 You can copy and edit `config.example.js` to use as your own `config.js`.

 ## Build for development
+Run `npm run import-assets` to copy the assets from vector_tiles_assets into your `/public` folder.
+You only need to do this once after running `npm install`.
 Run `npm run dev` to start a development server running locally at `localhost:8000`

 ## Build for production
 Run `npm run build` to make a production build.
-The built resources are saved in `dist/` folder; ready to be hosted along with the static assets in the `public` folder.
+The build files are created in the `/public` folder ready to be hosted.